dfysy/arm64-kvm-helloworld/README.md

 3) the binary code will be convert to an char array in ../host/guest_code.h

-All steps are in mk file in guest, I don't use makefile as it is simpler and more straightforward.
+All steps are in the mk file in guest folder, I don't use makefile as using command in mk file is simpler and more straightforward.

 The host folder contains host code to do some necessary kvm check and create vm, cpu, memory, etc.